Student competition

+Participants of the 17th International Astronomy Olympiad in 2012 at the Naro Space Center in Korea.

 A student competition is any student event where an individual or a team compete for a prize, where skill is the main predictor of the winner.
 There can be a competition between students or teams of students within a classroom or across different schools and across geographical regions.
 Student competitions help bring about a student's best effort by inspiring creativity and challenging the student to utilize their skills.
 Teachers incorporate student competitions as part of their curriculum to encourage students to stay on task and bring forward their best work by significantly increasing the ‘Payoff for the Student’ by providing: